 MySQL for Mac OS X is available in a number of different forms:

-Native Package Installer format, which uses the native Mac OS X installer (DMG) to walk you through the installation of MySQL.
+Native Package Installer format, which uses the native Mac OS X installer to walk you through the installation of MySQL.
 For more information, see Chapter 2, Installing MySQL on Mac OS X Using Native Packages.
-You can use the package installer with Mac OS X 10.6 and later, and the package is available for both PowerPC and Intel architectures, and 32-bit and 64-bit architectures.
+You can use the package installer with Mac OS X 10.3 and later, and the package is available for both PowerPC and Intel architectures, and 32-bit and 64-bit architectures.
 There is no Universal Binary available using the package installation method.
 The user you use to perform the installation must have administrator privileges.

 Tar package format, which uses a file packaged using the Unix tar and gzip commands.
 To use this method, you will need to open a Terminal window.
 You do not need administrator privileges using this method, as you can install the MySQL server anywhere using this method.
-For more information on using this method, you can use the generic instructions for using a tarball, Installing MySQL on Unix/Linux Using Generic Binaries.You can use the package installer with Mac OS X 10.6 and later, and available for both PowerPC and Intel architectures, and both 32-bit and 64-bit architectures.
+For more information on using this method, you can use the generic instructions for using a tarball, Installing MySQL on Unix/Linux Using Generic Binaries.You can use the package installer with Mac OS X 10.3 and later, and available for both PowerPC and Intel architectures, and both 32-bit and 64-bit architectures.
 A Universal Binary, incorporating both Power PC and Intel architectures and 32-bit and 64-bit binaries is available.